Sampad-Hegde/Finchat/README.md

 ---

-## Note: This Code is completely free to tune according to our need; Happy Coding :)
+### Feel free to modify this code to suit your needs.
+Happy coding!